Informatica Inc. (INFA) Shares Up Despite Recent Market Volatility

-Informatica Inc. (NYSE: INFA)’s stock price has increased by 1.55 compared to its previous closing price of 16.17.
-However, the company has seen a gain of 1.05% in its stock price over the last five trading days.
+Informatica Inc. (NYSE: INFA)’s stock price has increased by 0.57 compared to its previous closing price of 15.77. but the company has seen a -1.92% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Informatica Inc. (NYSE: INFA) Right Now?